It’s fun to learn in a gummy bear osmosis experiment!

 Remember, there are a few salts in the potato itself.
 Once you have thought about it, go ahead and slice up a potato to try the experiment for yourself, then check your answers with our video below!
 I hope you enjoyed our two quick experiments that can help students understand osmosis in a hands-on inquiry fashion!

 Which potato slice has been in salt water?
-Which one has been in fresh water?
+Which one has been in the fresh water?

 You’ll notice that in the salt water there is so much salt in the water around the potato that the water wants to leave the potato to try and even out the salt concentrations between inside and outside of the potato.
 Again, this process of trying to even out concentrations is called osmosis.